HOMOLOGY

 ldiv (H: group) (g h: H.1.1) : H.1.1 = (opGroup H) ((invGroup H) g) h rdiv (H: group) (g h: H.1.1) : H.1.1 = (opGroup H) g ((invGroup H) h)

-Definition (Conjugation).
-Let $G$ be a group, the conjugation of two elements of the group $x,y \in G$ is defined as $x y x^{-1}$.
+(Conjugation).
+Let be a group, the conjugation of two elements of the group is defined as .

 conjugate (G: group) (g1 g2: G.1.1): G.1.1 = rdiv G ((opGroup G) g1 g2) g1